Sakbe/sakbe.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Associated Researcher, Princeton Plasma Physics Laboratory (PPPL)</a>.
+subtitle: <a href='https://www.pppl.gov'>Associated Researcher, Princeton Plasma Physics Laboratory (PPPL)</a>.
 Princeton, NJ. lcoronar@pppl.gov.
 Out with the old, in with the nucleus

 profile:
   align: right